 Robot Categories

-Browse home and humanoid robots by type and use case.
+Browse home, humanoid, and service robots by type and use case.

 Category boundaries are not always sharp.
 Some robots straddle multiple categories — a humanoid robot might perform household chores and act as a companion.
 When a robot genuinely serves two primary functions, it appears in both category listings.
 The category page is the best starting point for most buyers: it provides a focused view of the robots designed for your specific need, with buyer guides, technology analysis, and pricing context tailored to that segment.